-ERS in the AL06 logbook.
+"Characterisation of the SBT Catch" section of the CCSBT Scientific Research Plan (Attachment D of the SC5 report), including both retained and discarded catch.
+If not, describe the non-compliance:- Effort and catch information collected by AFMA logbooks for the SBTF, ETBF and WTBF comply with that specified in the "Characterisation of the SBT Catch" section of the CCSBT Scientific Research Plan. iv.
+What information on ERS was recorded in logbooks:- AFMA logbooks provide for the recording of ERS interactions.
+Further, all AFMA logbooks contain specific reporting forms for TEP species.
+Interactions with ERS are also recorded by scientific observers.
+Farm sector SFR holders targeting SBT in the farm sector are required to record interactions with ERS in the TPB03 and SBT03B logbooks.
+Numbers and life status must be reported to the species level where possible.
+Interactions with ERS are also recorded by scientific observers onboard purse seine fishing boats or SBT tow boats.
+Longline sector SFR holders capturing SBT using pelagic longline must record interactions with ERS in the AL06 logbook.
 Numbers of retained and discarded fish (including sharks) must be recorded to species level, in addition to an estimate of the retained processed weight.
-For listed Protected species (including seabirds, sea turtles, marine mammals, great white sharks, grey nurse sharks and whale sharks) the number of interactions per species must be recorded in addition to life status (alive, dead or injured).
+For listed TEP species (including seabirds, sea turtles, marine mammals, great white sharks, grey nurse sharks and whale sharks) the number of interactions per species must be recorded in addition to life status (alive, dead, injured).
 SFR holders capturing SBT using purse seine and pole for non-farming purposes must also record interactions with ERS in the PS01A and TPB01 logbooks, respectively. v.
-Who were the log books submitted to :- Logbooks are submitted to AFMA, either by paper or electronically. vi.
+Who were the log books submitted to :- Logbooks are submitted to AFMA. vi.
 What was the timeframe and method for submission:- Farm sector TPB03 - must be submitted by the 14th day of the following month; SBT03B - must be submitted immediately on arriving at location where the fish are transferred to farm pontoons.
 Longline sector AL06 - must be submitted within three calendar days of the completion of each fishing trip; PS01A - must be submitted within three calendar days of the consignment being unloaded; TPB01 - must be submitted by the 14th day of the following month. vii.
-The type of checking and verification that was routinely conducted for this information: - Farm sector At the end of each fishing season, all farming companies are audited by AFMA to review compliance with SFR holdings.
-Further information on these audits is provided in Section 2.
-Longline sector At the end of each fishing season, all SFR holders that have caught SBT are audited by AFMA to review compliance with SFR holdings.
-Further information on these audits is provided in Section 4.
-Schematics detailing the systematic verification of catch data for SBT and ERS for each sector (farm and longline) are provided at Attachments 1 and 2. viii.
-Reference to applicable legislation and penalties: - CCSBT obligations are given effect via concession conditions.
-Breaching a condition of a concession is an offence under Section 95 of the FM Act.
-Penalties include fines (under Section 95(5) of the FM Act), suspension or cancellation of concessions (under Section 98(3) of the FM Act), an order directing a person not to be on a boat for a specified time (under Section 98(1) of the FM Act) and forfeiture of the boat, equipment, catch and/or proceeds of catch (under Section 106 of the FM Act). ix.
-Other relevant information :-
+The type of checking and verification that was routinely conducted for this

-&lt;sup>1 If the reports are not to be submitted to the Member's or CNM's government fisheries authority, then also specify whether the information will later be sent to the fisheries authority, including how and when that occurs.
+&lt;sup>4 If the reports are not to be submitted to the Member's or CNM's government fisheries authority, then also specify whether the information will later be sent to the fisheries authority, including how and when that occurs.
 In particular, whether the information is submitted electronically from the vessel.
-Including information on ERS, and comments on the effectiveness of the controls or monitoring tools and any plans for further improvement.